 2. Find leads

-You can use a tool like Rapportive to get more information on a prospect right within Gmail.
+You can also use a tool like Rapportive to get more information on a prospect right within Gmail.
 It allows you to test different email formats to find someone’s email, and if their email is connected to any social media, it will show up when you get it right.

 A tool like Hubspot CRM pulls in details from across the web on who your contact is, their company size, industry, annual revenue, and so on.
 Also read this article on finding anyone’s email address.